roboll/helmfile/README.md

 The `secrets` parameter in a `helmfile.yaml` causes the [helm-secrets](https://github.com/futuresimple/helm-secrets) plugin to be executed to decrypt the file.

-Under the covers Helmfile is simply using the `helm secrets` plugin, so that needs to be installed prior.
+To supply the secret functionality Helmfile needs the `helm secrets` plugin installed.
 For Helm 2.3+ you should be able to simply execute `helm plugin install https://github.com/futuresimple/helm-secrets `.